 Your views on the front of York Station

-We carried out a consultation about the York Station Front between Monday 11 June and Monday 9 July 2018.
-Although the official consultation period has now closed you can still visit our Facebook or Twitter page and use #yorkstation to join the conversation and give us your views.
+We carried out a consultation about York Station Front from Monday 11 June to Monday 9 July 2018.
+Although the official consultation period has now closed, you can still visit our Facebook or Twitter page and use #yorkstation to join the conversation and give us your views.

 During the consultation we asked you about: